MarinaZenkova/DataVault/README.md

 # DataVault
-Docker Compose to build a Data Vault + Star Schema + Information Mart from AdventureWorks.
+Docker Compose builds a Data Vault + Star Schema + Information Mart from AdventureWorks.

 To make it work just download the repo and run ```docker-compose up```.